Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Introduction

-The \emph{mutual complexity} of any two finite sets $X^{+}$ and $X^{-}$ is measured by the total number of points $N=\vert X^+\vert +\vert X^-\vert$.
-For two arbitrary sets $X^{+}, X^{-} \subset R\B_{2}^{d}$, we use the notion of mutual complexity indexed by parameters $(\delta, \mu )$ where $\delta$ measures their separation and $\mu$ indexes the mutual metric entropy of those two sets \cite[Section~7]{Ver18}.
-Our definition below is influenced by the one found in \cite{dirksen2021separation}.
+For two arbitrary sets $X^{+}, X^{-} \subset R\B_{2}^{d}$, we use the notion of \emph{mutual complexity} indexed by separation parameter $\delta$ and mutual metric entropy parameter $\mu$ as in \cite[Section~7]{Ver18}.
+Our definition below is influenced by that in \cite{dirksen2021separation}.